hliu35/cs272-hw1/README.md

 To run the main program that does the indexing and searching using Lucene
 1. Run `main.py` in PyCharm
 2. Select Similarity option when prompted
-3. Wait for result and the corresponding output file `qhits.ohsu.88-91`
+3. Wait for result and the corresponding output file `qhits.ohsu.88-91`.
+(Expect 1min for each stage)

 To examine how I attempted to bypass Lucene for additional flexibility (but failed):